roman10x/DukeOfThieves/README.md

 # DukeOfThieves
-Copy of king of thieves on my core
+Copy of king of thieves on my core.
+Use Dot => StartGame menu or InitialScene to launch the game